DestroyerDarkNess/Strely-Pro/README.md

 Currently you only have a Part of the Detection Engine that I myself create. therefore it only detects malware created in .Net.

-Other content will be available in my <a href="https://github.com/DestroyerDarkNess/XylosAntivir">XYLOS Antivir api</a>.
+Other content will be available in my <a href="https://github.com/DestroyerDarkNess/XylosAntivir">XylosAntivir api</a>.

 ## Test It Out